Hawaii Felony Crimes by Class and Sentences

 Mandatory Minimum Sentences

-Some crimes carry a mandatory minimum sentence term as well.
-But, if not, the parole authority establishes the minimum term using parole guidelines.
-(More on parole below.)
+Some felonies carry mandatory minimum sentence terms in addition to the maximum.
 Mandatory minimums apply to felonies involving firearms, vulnerable victims, and drug trafficking crimes, to name a few.

 Extended Terms of Imprisonment